What is known about the search for a former US soldier suspected of killing 4 at a Montana bar

-The manhunt for a former U.S. soldier suspected of killing four people at a bar in Montana stretched into a fourth day Monday, with deputies searching the mountainous terrain by foot and air after the man escaped in a stolen vehicle containing camping gear.

 Authorities say Michael Paul Brown, 45, fatally shot four people Friday morning at The Owl Bar in the small town of Anaconda with a rifle that police believe was his personal weapon.
-He fled in a white pickup that he later ditched and stole a car stocked with clothes, shoes and other supplies.
+He fled in a white pickup that he later ditched and stole another white vehicle stocked with clothes, shoes and other supplies.

 A female bartender and three male patrons were killed.
 The shooting rattled the tight-knit town of about 9,000 people, and many residents remain on high alert with the suspect still at large.